Labour History in Abbotsford Logo

 A Policy of Assimilation

 Governor Douglas introduced a policy called “benevolent assimilation” for Indigenous people.
 Like many colonists at the time, he believed that Indigenous people would eventually become like Europeans.
 He thought that if they kept their traditional culture, they would become extinct.
 The first permanent Roman Catholic missionaries from the Oblates of Mary Immaculate (OMI) arrived this year and tried to force the Stó:lō people to give up their way of life and spiritual practices.
-These missionaries would go on to create St. Mary’s Residential School, and played a major role in the cultural genocide of the Stó:lō people.
+These missionaries went on to create St. Mary’s Residential School, and played a major role in the cultural genocide of the Stó:lō people.

 1859